Ntopo1/Using-Logs-to-Help-You-Track-Down-Issues-in-Windows-and-Linux/README.md

-<h1> Using Logs to Help You Track Down an Issue in Windows and Linux</h1>
+<h1> Using Logs to Help Track Down an Issue in Windows and Linux</h1>
 <h2>Description</h2>
 <p>In this lab, I'll use logs to help you troubleshoot and track down issues in a Windows environment and a Linux environment.
 I will update out-of-date software, find and delete files, modify file permissions, find and terminate specific processes in both Windows and Linux.</p>
 <br />